 They are my favorite because the flavor is so amazing and they are so soft and fluffy.
 Be careful if you do make them, they are just a little addicting.
 And who doesn’t love Cadbury eggs on top.
 They make these cupcakes the best ever.

-- Start out with roll dough, (you could make some, or use crescent rolls, Rhodes frozen rolls, or whatever you like).
+- Start out with roll dough.
 I usually use crescent rolls, as that really makes these quick and easy.

 - Press each individual dough portion flat.